+Pip had a pet hen.
+His hen was Red.
+Pip went to get Red for her pen.
+"Come on, Red," Pip said.
+But Red ran and ran.
+Red ran to the den.
+The den was wet with mud.
+Red got all wet!
 Pip had to get Red.
-She saw a net.
+He saw a net.
 It was a small net.
 Pip got the net and ran.
-She held the net.
+He held the net.
 Pip got Red in the net.
-She held Red.
+He held Red.
 Pip led Red to the pen.
 Red must get fed.
 Pip put Red in the pen.
-Red had a bed of grass.
+Red had a bed in the pen.
 "Sleep well, Red," Pip said.

 “Red the Hen” is a free printable decodable reader designed for kindergarten students practicing short e phonics patterns.
 This mini-book uses phonetically controlled vocabulary so beginning readers can successfully sound out nearly every word in the story, building confidence and reinforcing the specific phonics skills they're learning.